Higher limits over the fusion orbit category: Introduction

 \begin{theorem} For every $p$-local finite group $(S, \cF, \cL)$, the subgroup decomposition is sharp if and only if the normalizer decomposition is sharp (over the collection of $\cF$-centric subgroups). \end{theorem}

-In the last section of the paper, we apply our methods to the Dwyer space $X_{\cC} ^{\beta}=E\bO _{\cC}$ for the subgroup decomposition when $\cF$ is a fusion system realized by a finite group.
-We prove the following:
+In the last section of the paper, we consider the Dwyer space $X:=X_{\cC} ^{\beta}$ for the subgroup decomposition.
+When $G$ is an infinite group, it is not true in general that for every $H \in \cC$, the orbit space $C_G(H)\backslash X^H$ is $R$-acyclic (see Example \ref{ex:Sharpness}).
+However we show that this holds when $G$ is a finite group, $R=\bbZ_{(p)}$, and $\cC$ is a collection of $p$-subgroups of $G$ closed under taking $p$-overgroups (see Proposition \ref{pro:DwyerSubgroup}).
+As a consequence, we obtain the following.

 \begin{theorem} If $G$ is a finite group and $\cC$ is a collection of $p$-subgroups of $G$ closed under taking $p$-overgroups, then for every $\bbZ_{(p)} \overline \cF _{\cC}(G)$-module $M$, where the isomorphism is induced by the projection functor $pr: \cO _{\cC} (G) \to \overline \cF _{\cC} (G)$. \end{theorem}